CUBRID/cubrid-manual/en/sql/tuning.rst

 QUERY CACHE
 ===========

 The **QUERY_CACHE** hint can be used to enhance the performance for the query which is executed repeatedly.
 The query is cached in dedicated memory area and its results are also cached at the separated disk space.
-The hint is applied to select-query only; however for the following cases, the hint is not applied to the query:
+The hint is applied to SELECT query only; however for the following cases, the hint is not applied to the query:

 *   a system time or date related attribute in in the query as below ex) SELECT SYSDATE, ADDDATE(SYSDATE,INTERVAL -24 HOUR), ADDDATE(SYSDATE, -1);